 What is market share?

-Market share is a company’s sales revenue as a percentage of total sales for the category, industry, or market in which they operate.
+Market share is a company’s sales revenue as a percentage of total sales for the category, industry, or market in which it operates.
 It can be calculated for brands, retailers, or any business looking to measure their sales in relation to their competitors and the market as a whole.

-Calculating market share can be accomplished by dividing a company’s sales by the total sales made within their market.
-It is typically expressed as a percent.
+Calculating market share can be accomplished by dividing a company’s sales by the total sales made within its market.
+It is typically expressed as a percentage.

 For example, imagine you’re a marketer with one of the largest health & beauty brands in the United States.
 To calculate your market share, you’d want to take your brand’s total health & beauty sales for a specified time period– say, the past 12 months– divided by total health & beauty sales in the US in the past 12 months.
 The resulting percentage is your brand’s market share within the US health & beauty market.

 Calculating market share provides companies with a high-level view into their own performance, and can help to benchmark performance against competitors.
 Tracking market share over time also allows businesses to see whether they’re gaining or losing share, and which competitors they need to keep an eye on.
 This gives companies a great starting point to diagnose brand health.